Skip to content

 To select and configure NVIDIA NeMo Guardrails for topic control:

-1. In the Model workshop, open the Assemble tab of a custom model with the Text Generation target type and assemble a model, either manually from a custom model you created outside DataRobot or automatically from a model built in a Use Case's LLM playground.
+1. In the Workshop, open the Assemble tab of a custom model with the Text Generation target type and assemble a model, either manually from a custom model you created outside DataRobot or automatically from a model built in a Use Case's LLM playground.

 When you assemble a text generation model with moderations, ensure you configure any required runtime parameters (for example, credentials) or resource settings (for example, public network access).
 Finally, set the Base environment to a moderation-compatible environment, such as [GenAI] Python 3.12 with Moderations: